Visiting Practitioners Series

 CRiSAP and LCC's Sound Arts & Design Department co-run a Visiting Practitioners Series of weekly talks at the college, exploring the diverse field of sound arts practice.
 Each term one sound arts staff member curates the series of talks, inviting a number of sound practitioners to share their work.

 Primarily for the current BA, MA and PhD sound arts students at LCC, these talks are also open to students and staff across all of the UAL colleges and courses.
+If you are not a UAL staff member or student as would like to attend, please contact the organizer.

 Autumn Term 2017/18